 Will I see a live video feed of my professor lecturing?

 No. ABC’s online courses are “asynchronous,” meaning they do not happen “live.”
 This gives you the flexibility to complete your coursework according to your own schedule.

 Will I interact with my professor and classmates?

 Yes.
 An integral component in the class is participation in discussion forums for each lesson.
 You, your professor, and your fellow students will all participate in this discussion.

 How will the material be presented?

 The online venue allows us to cater to many different learning styles in the presentation of material.
-Your course will consist of a combination of short, pre-recorded lectures from your professor, reading from a textbook (to be purchased separately), and interaction via the discussion forums.
+Each class is different, but learning activities may consist of short, pre-recorded lectures from your professor, reading from a textbook (to be purchased separately), and interaction in the online discussion forums.
 To view a sample lecture, click here.